WorksRoeku: how a technological solution can impact cultural integration.

 April 1, 2020

-Far away in space and time, VC investors agree: each project submitted for funding usually asks for more than it needs (mostly out of fear).
-The problem is that frequently, we ignore that starting from scratch and reaching success — whether it’s a startup, a new job, or a new couple — intrinsically carries a dose of uncertainty and unsatisfied needs.
+Far away in space and time, VC investors agree: when managing a project submitted for funding we usually asks for more than it needs (mostly out of fear).
+The problem is that, frequently, we ignore that starting from scratch and reaching success (whether it’s a startup, a job, or a couple) intrinsically carries a big dose of uncertainty and unsatisfied needs.

 But, what else is the raison d’être of a startup?
-It’s none other than identifying a problem or need and finding a solution.
-Creativity borns from the lack of something: Whenever we find a problem that we would like to solve, our ingenuity tests one possible solution after another until it finds the best one — or at least, the most suitable for that moment.
+It’s none other than identifying a problem or necessity and finding a good solution for it.
+Creativity is born from lack: Whenever we find a problem that we would need to solve, we test one possible solution after another until we find the best one — or at least, the most suitable for that moment.
 Lack drives creativity, while ‘over-sufficiency’ (if you allow us this word) makes it stagnant.

-Forgetting how and where they come from, most founders get into a desperate race to earn funds to carry out that project.
+Forgetting how and where they come from, most founders start running desperate races to earn funds to carry out their project.
 No matter what stage, we all suffer from this anxiety of wanting to foresee all the possible scenarios and not being found with empty pockets.

 ‘Will 2 developers be enough?
 Better be 3.’